Rapa FM Pader

 He also called for stronger supervision by extension workers to ensure technical guidance goes hand in hand with distribution.

-He highlighted the introduction of Coffee Wilt Disease Resistant clones, describing them as faster yielding, more resilient and better suited to boosting productivity.
+He highlighted the introduction of Coffee Wilt Disease-resistant clones, describing them as faster yielding, more resilient, and better suited to boosting productivity.

-Representing the Chief Administrative Officer, Ms. Amony Catherine pledged support for enforcing bylaws to protect farmers and safeguard the public investment.
+Representing the Chief Administrative Officer, Ms Amony Catherine pledged support for the enforcement of by-laws to protect farmers and safeguard public investment.

-Hon.
-Okwir Charles Ray, Councillor V for Pader Sub-county, called for stronger extension outreach, arguing that distributing seedlings without sustained field guidance could undermine results.
+Hon Okwir Charles Ray, Councillor V for Pader Sub county, called for stronger extension outreach, arguing that distributing seedlings without sustained field guidance could undermine results.

-Rev. Stephen Olika Enenu, a priest, teacher and farmer, was among the strongest voices of endorsement, presenting coffee as a pathway to self-reliance and middle-income status.
+Rev Stephen Olika Enenu, a priest, teacher and farmer, was among the strongest voices of endorsement, presenting coffee as a pathway to self-reliance and middle-income status.

-Coffee is no longer being framed as an experimental crop in northern Uganda, but as a serious commercial enterprise requiring discipline, daily management and long-term commitment.
+Coffee is no longer being framed as an experimental crop in northern Uganda but as a serious commercial enterprise requiring discipline, daily management and long-term commitment.